top of page

 Bye…

-Traditional, arranged as a round by Playsongs Publications
+Words and melody based on a traditional lullaby, adapted and arranged as a round by Playsongs Publications Ltd

-This calming lullaby or croon is a good way to lower the energy and bring everyone's focus back to the ring.
-Invite the grown ups to cradle their babies and toddlers and gently rock them to and fro to the soothing beat of the song.
+Invite the grown ups to cradle their babies and toddlers and gently rock them to and fro to the soothing beat of this calming lullaby or croon.

-Ask one side of the ring to join you as you lead them in the their part.
+Ask one side of the ring to join you as you lead them in singing Group 1's part.
 Make sure they are confidently repeating their line and that it's well-established then indicate for them to continue without you.
-Turn to the other side to bring them in with their line.
+Turn to the other side to bring them in with Group 2's line.
 Again sing along with them until they are well established.
 Then if you feel confident, add the solo line, or simply close by bringing everyone together to sing 'Bye bye bye' quieter and quieter into silence.

 The clock says tick tock,